- This topic is empty.

 It makes no sense to me if he is such good companion to Paul, why He did not mention him.
 Do you know who this fellow is?

 klem´ent (Κλήμης, Klḗmēs, “mild”): A fellow-worker with Paul at Philippi, mentioned with especial commendation in Phi_4:3.
 The name being common, no inference can be drawn from this statement as to any identity with the author of the Epistle to the Corinthians published under this name, who was also the third bishop of Rome.
 The truth of this supposition (“it cannot be called a tradition,” Donaldson, The Apostolical Fathers, 120), although found in Origen, Eusebius, Epiphanius and Jerome, can neither be proved nor disproved.
 Even Roman Catholic authorities dispute it (article “Clement,” Catholic Cyclopaedia, IV, 13).
-The remoteness between the two in time and place is against it; “a wholly uncritical view” (Cruttwell, Literary History of Early Christianity, 31).
+The remoteness between the two in time and place is against it; “a wholly uncritical view” (Cruttwell, Literary History of Early Christianity, 31).isbe

 You say:

-You haven't proved that only what is in the written word is true and that there is no oral traditions outside of the written text bound on the NT people of God.
+Quote You haven't proved that only what is in the written word is true and that there is no oral traditions outside of the written text bound on the NT people of God.
 I have proved to the contrary. (see 2 Thess.
-2:15)
+2:15) Show me what doctrines that the Catholic church considers dogma have been received through oral tradition?

 Love in Christ,